 Snow Lake Trail is a 6.6 mile moderately trafficked out and back trail located near Snoqualmie Pass, Washington that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until October.
+The trail offers a number of activity options and is best used from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 The first 2 miles are direct, and the final has rock blasted switchbacks to the top of the ridge.
 Pay attention to signs, because you need to branch right off the trail about 2 miles in.
 Enjoy the hike.

 Went this past Saturday.
 There was no snow lake trail.
 Followed snowshoe trail from parking lot to waterfalls; they were all covered in snow.
 Couldn't get to snow lake trail.
 The route was covered in snow which I'd have to navigate solo.
 The avalanche risk was high, I had no beacon and my wife was going to chew my hiney for going solo so I figured it best to head back and hike another day.
 Did climb a small hill and headed to a clearing which turned out to be a meadow below a beautiful face.
 Too dicey to try alone but perhaps later in the season with some trail buddies.
 A day in the wilderness is a day to cherish even when the goal remains elusive.